AndreasAugustin/actions-template-sync/README.md

 Within the repository where the GitHub action is enabled add a secret (e.q. `SOURCE_REPO_SSH_PRIVATE_KEY`) with the content of your private SSH key.
 Make sure that the read permissions of that secret fulfil your use case.
 Set the optional `source_repo_ssh_private_key` input parameter.
+It is also possible to use a different git provider, e.g. GitLab.

 ```yaml
 jobs: